degi/genriver/docs/manual.md

 ## How to run the software

-The software is a web application and can be launched **online** at https://genriver.agroforestri.id/
+GenRiver3 software is web application and the **online** version is available at: https://genriver.agroforestri.id/

-It can also launched as standalone application using R and RStudio.
+The software can also be launched as standalone app using R and RStudio.
+Following is the step-by-step to run the software from the source code as standalone app.

 ### Installation Instructions
 1. Install R from [CRAN](https://cran.r-project.org/).